Gin Pong Is Here & Our Parties Will Never Be The Same

 The gin tumblers are also smaller than a solo cup since a sip of gin is quite a bit stronger than a sip of light beer.
 We're guessing this size difference will make Gin Pong just little more challenging, which is great for those of us who are ready to move on from the challenge of using wide-mouth champagne glasses after Prosecco pong went viral.

-Gin Pong is available through gettingpersonal.co.uk, and don't worry, the website does do internationals shipping.
-Right now, the game is completely out of stock, but according to Cosmo UK, the website is going to re-stock Gin Pong next Thursday, October 12.
-When they're on sale once again, simply click here to order your game set for around $18.27.
+Gin Pong is available through gettingpersonal.co.uk, although right now the game is completely out of stock due to its immense popularity.
+However, according to Cosmo UK, the website is going to re-stock Gin Pong next Thursday 12th October.
+When they're on sale once again, simply click here to order your game set for £13.99.
 Then, start planning a party that has three separate tables, one for Gin Pong, one for Prosecco Pong, and one for good old fashioned beer pong.

 Advertisement